WTCS Student Ambassador Program

 “Telling the story of Wisconsin's technical colleges.”

-Every year, each of the 16 colleges in the Wisconsin Technical College System (WTCS) selects one student to participate in a leadership development and recognition program.
+There are 16 colleges in the Wisconsin Technical College System (WTCS).
+Every year each college selects one student to participate in a leadership development and recognition program.
 The mission of the WTCS Ambassador program is to recognize and reward outstanding students in the WTCS.
-It also aims to develop a greater public awareness and appreciation for the high-quality system of technical education, which contributes to both the state's economy and its citizens by providing hands-on education for high-demand careers fields.
+It also aims to develop a greater public awareness and appreciation for the high-quality system of technical education.
+Technical education contributes to both the state's economy and its citizens by providing hands-on education for high-demand careers fields.

-Watch the full-length video of the WTCS 2023 WTCS Student Ambassador Dinner.
+Watch the 2025 WTCS Student Ambassador banquet livestream

 Past Ambassadors